Tor circuit fingerprinting defenses using adaptive padding: An adaptive padding framework for Tor

-By implementing the padding framework and our machines within Tor, we verified that adaptive padding works as expected and solved various engineering hurdles and issues that came up.
-By deploying this to the Tor network we hardened our framework and improved its correctness which will be fundamental for future research on this topic.
+We built and deployed these machines on the live Tor network; in doing so we verified that adaptive padding works and solved various engineering hurdles and issues that arose.
+We also hardened our framework and improved its correctness which is fundamental for future research on this topic.